spacemeshos/smapp-lite/TestCases.md

 7. Verify that selecting the "Remember password for 5 minutes" option stores the password securely for 5 minutes.
 8. Ensure that during this period, no further password prompts are required for accessing sensitive information.
 9. Verify that entering an incorrect password prevents the mnemonics from being displayed.
-10. Ensure that an appropriate error message is shown on incorrect password.
+10. Ensure that an appropriate error message is shown on the incorrect password.
 11. Ensure that the mnemonics are displayed correctly, either as a 12-word or 24-word seed phrase.
 12. Verify that the seed phrase matches the one generated during wallet creation.
 13. Verify that the "Copy" button is visible and functional.